Sandipan254/Myers-Briggs-Personality-Test/README.md

 # Myers-Briggs-Personality-Test
-This app shows the Myers Briggs Personality Type of the User
+This app shows the Myers Briggs Personality Type of the User.